 From the 1930s introduction of radio by settlers, to the clandestine broadcasts of guerrilla groups, to radio’s use in the Portuguese counterinsurgency strategy during the Cold War era and in developing the independent state’s national and regional voice, Powerful Frequencies narrates a history of canny listeners, committed professionals, and dissenting political movements.
 All of these employed radio’s peculiarities—invisibility, ephemerality, and its material effects—to transgress social, political, “physical,” and intellectual borders.
 Powerful Frequencies follows radio’s traces in film, literature, and music to illustrate how the technology’s sonic power—even when it made some listeners anxious and frightened—created and transformed the late colonial and independent Angolan soundscape.

-Marissa J. Moorman is associate professor of African history and cinema and media studies at Indiana University.
+Marissa J. Moorman is a professor in the Department of African Cultural Studies at the University of Wisconsin-Madison.
 She is the author of Intonations: A Social History of Music and Nation in Luanda, Angola, 1945 to Recent Times.
 She is on the editorial board of Africa Is a Country, where she regularly writes about politics and culture.
 More info →

 Save 20% ($64)